 Comfortable Shoes

-As we mentioned, it’s best to get around Herceg Novi on your own two feet – so don’t forget to pack a good pair of walking shoes.
-My favorite travel shoes are versatile and lightweight sneakers – but I wear my good flip flops to get to and from the beach.
+Despite the hills and dodgy sidewalks, it’s best to get around Herceg Novi on your own two feet.
+So, don’t forget a good pair of walking shoes.
+My preferred travel shoes are versatile and lightweight trainers – but I wear my favorite flip flops to get to and from the beach.

 Beach Gear

-Make sure to pack your best beach gear!
-Your accommodations will likely supply towels (but check to make sure!), but you will need to pack your swimsuit, a floppy beach hat, good sunscreen and polarized sunglasses.
+Your accommodations will likely supply towels, but you will want your swimsuit, beach hat, good sunscreen and polarized sunglasses.
 Of course, you will need a great travel day bag to carry it all in, as well!

-The water in Boka Bay is clear – so bring snorkel gear if you have it.
-Also, bring water shoes that you can wear on the pebble beaches (trust us on this one!).
+The water in Kotor Bay is clear – so bring snorkel gear if you have it.
+Also consider water shoes that you can wear on the pebble beaches (trust us on this one).

-Herceg Novi, Montenegro and the Bay of Kotor are incredibly photogenic!
-We recommend upgrading to a real camera for your trip.
-We use a Canon Rebel with an everyday 18-135mm lens.
-It takes excellent quality photos and is a great budget camera for travelers.
+Herceg Novi and the Bay of Kotor are incredibly photogenic!
+We recommend a real travel camera for your trip.
+We use a Canon Rebel with a 18-135mm lens.
+It takes excellent photos and is a great budget camera for travelers.

 Montenegro Travel Insurance